 Innovation was on display from banks, credit unions, fintechs and startups.
 Even Uber made their entry into the payments space with launch of Uber Money, which will start with digital wallets for drivers and eventually expand to consumer credit and debit products.

 The pace of innovation is faster than it has ever been, which means that even the biggest financial industry players can’t keep up on their own.
 Instead, more businesses are turning to strategic partnerships to help them solve their customers’ pain points faster without significantly increasingly infrastructure and operational costs.

 Takeaway: As the competitive landscape for credit unions continues to grow, partnerships and a cooperative spirit will be the key to long-term growth.
 Together, CO-OP represents 60 million members worldwide and remain a steady force for promoting financial wellbeing and mission-driven financial services.

 Now is the time to double down on being a financial provider of the future.
-Join hundreds of other credit union professionals at THINK 20 – May 4-7, 2020 in Dallas, Texas.
-Register for $999 before November 15 and save $1,000 off the regular registration rate:
+Join hundreds of other credit union professionals at THINK 20 – August 17-20, 2020 in Dallas, Texas.
+Register before March 20th and save $300 off the regular registration rate: